1 July 2026

 The Ardennes group stay usually comes down to three shapes.
 A gîte or holiday home gives you one big table, one big fireplace and nobody telling you to keep it down; it's the default for 8+, but quality varies wildly, so photos matter.
 Small hotels work better for groups who'd rather not argue about whose turn it is to cook.
 And the region's holiday farms split the difference: private wings for couples who claim they don't snore, shared space for everyone else.

 Whichever shape you pick, the real constraint is beds.
-Places that sleep ten or more are scarce everywhere, and in the Ardennes they're gone months ahead for holiday weekends and Ascension-style long weekends.
+Places that sleep ten or more are scarce everywhere, and in the Ardennes they're gone months ahead for holiday weekends and Ascension-style long weekends — Ascension always falls on a Thursday, and half the Netherlands and Belgium takes the Friday, which is why one specific weekend in May empties the region's large houses a year in advance.

 Getting the group to actually decide